Close Menu

 Totalitarian regimes take authoritarianism further by aiming to control every aspect of public and private life.

-See also Opposite of Internalize: A Comprehensive Guide
+See also Unlocking the Opposite of Soft: A Complete Guide

 Definition: